apache/cassandra/contrib/py_stress/README.txt

     * inserting (loading test data)
     * reading
     * range slicing (only works with the OrderPreservingPartioner)
+    * indexed range slicing (works with RandomParitioner on indexed ColumnFamilies)

 Important options:
     -o or --operation
-        Sets the operation mode, one of 'insert', 'read', or 'rangeslice' -n or --num-keys:
+        Sets the operation mode, one of 'insert', 'read', 'rangeslice', or 'indexedrangeslice' -n or --num-keys:
         the number of rows to insert/read/slice
     -d or --nodes: